windhamg/passport-uashib/README.md

         done(null, user);
     });

 Next, the script registers a few routes to handle login, the login callback, and the standard metadata.
 This module provides implementations for the metadata route, and you use passport.authenticate for the login and login callback routes.
-The login route will redirect the user to the UW single sign-on page, and the UW IdP will then redirect the user back to the login callback route.
+The login route will redirect the user to the UA WebAuth single sign-on page, and the UA IdP will then redirect the user back to the login callback route.

-    app.get(loginUrl, passport.authenticate(strategy.name), uwshib.backToUrl());
+    app.get(loginUrl, passport.authenticate(strategy.name), uashib.backToUrl());
-    app.post(loginCallbackUrl, passport.authenticate(strategy.name), uwshib.backToUrl());
+    app.post(loginCallbackUrl, passport.authenticate(strategy.name), uashib.backToUrl());
-    app.get(uwshib.urls.metadata, uwshib.metadataRoute(strategy, publicCert));
+    app.get(uashib.urls.metadata, uashib.metadataRoute(strategy, publicCert));

-The `uwshib.backToUrl()` is a convenience middleware that will redirect the browser back to the URL that was originally requested before authentication.
+The `uashib.backToUrl()` is a convenience middleware that will redirect the browser back to the URL that was originally requested before authentication.

 Lastly, the script tells Express to use the `ensureAuth()` middleware provided by this module to secure all routes declared after this.

     //secure all routes following this
-    app.use(uwshib.ensureAuth(loginUrl));
+    app.use(uashib.ensureAuth(loginUrl));

 Any route requested after this middleware will require authentication.
 When requested, those routes will automatically redirect to the `loginUrl` if the user has not already authenticated.
 After successful authentication, the browser will be redirected back to the original URL, and the user information will be available via the `.user` property on the request object.